-- Nylon – The most common fiber used in wall-to-wall carpeting.
+- Nylon – Nylon is the most common fiber used in wall-to-wall carpeting.
 It is sturdy, very often staying in great shape for many years, and does a good job fighting off stains.
 Nylon wears well and is easy to clean, making it a good choice for young families with children and pets.
 Cons: It can pill.
 Needs to be solution dyed if it is to be fade resistant and reject, rather than absorb, stains.
 Should be steam cleaned every 12–18 months to restore fibers.

 - Wool – The traditional choice when it comes to carpets.
 Wool fibers in a carpet give it a durable finish that does a great job of resisting dirt and stains.
 A wool carpet will outperform any other carpet fiber, lasting for decades.
 Cons: Wool will absorb moisture, which could become a mildew problem.
 Low-grade wool is more susceptible to staining.